Sansovigcc/Sansovigcc/README.md

 # Sansovi GCC
-> Building and scaling Global Capability Centres (GCCs) in India

-Sansovi GCC enables global enterprises to build and scale high-performing Global Capability Centres (GCCs) in India with speed and precision.
+> Building and scaling high-performing Global Capability Centres (GCCs) in India Sansovi GCC enables global enterprises to build and scale high-performing Global Capability Centres (GCCs) in India with speed and precision.
 ## 🚀 Services Offered